myersdiz/wof_streamlit/README.md

 # wof_streamlit
-This repository contains a Streamlit version of the class game Wheel of Fortune.
+This repository contains a Streamlit version of the classic game Wheel of Fortune.